Helperbird/website/src/features/hide-images.md

 ---
 layout: templates/features.html
-title: Hide all Gifs, Images or flashing images for Chrome, Firefox and Edge | Helperbird
+title: Hide all Gifs, Images or flashing images -  Chrome, Firefox, Edge, iPad, iPhone
 description: Hides all images or just gifs on a website and show them again when your ready.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for